-AVA granted approval in 2015 for a local company, JOil (S) Pte Ltd, to conduct small scale field trials on Semakau Island for GE Jatropha kernels with high oleic acid content for the biofuels industry.
-Industry contacts report the field trials are still ongoing.
-The GE plant is not to be introduced (planted) in any other parts of Singapore's environment, and it is also not to be used for propagation in the country.
+AVA granted approval in 2015 for a local company, JOil (S) Pte Ltd, to conduct small scale field trials on Semakau Island for Jatropha kernels with high oleic acid content for the biofuels industry.
+JOil has completed its trials and GMAC is currently reviewing the company's findings.